-My primary area of research is the syntax-phonology interface.
-I am especially concerned with questions of how phonological changes are used to indicate morphosyntactic information (phenomena sometimes referred to as nonconcatenative morphology).
+My primary area of research is the interface between morphosyntax and phonology.
+I am especially concerned with questions of how phonological processes are used to communicate morphosyntactic information (phenomena referred to as nonconcatenative morphology).

 My dissertation strives to provide a unified account of two different types of nonconcatenative morphology in Irish and Arabic.

-Specifically, I focus on drawing parallels between Irish Mutation and Root-and-Pattern Morphology in Moroccan Arabic.
+I draw parallels between Irish Initial Consonant Mutation and Root-and-Pattern Morphology in Moroccan Arabic.

-A major goal of my dissertation is to show that nonconcatenative types of morphology can be analyzed in the same way despite seeming quite different on the surface.
+A major goal is to demonstrate that different types of nonconcatenative morphology can be analyzed in the same way.

-Most of my current and previous work looks at how Irish Mutation interacts with other aspects of the linguistic system.
+Most of my current and previous work looks at how Irish Initial Consonant Mutation interacts with other aspects of the linguistic system.

 This includes: